Posted in 2020-2029, Film Review

 Director: Greta Gerwig

-In a post Civil War United States, we meet the March sisters: Jo (Ronan), Meg (Watson), Amy (Pugh) and Beth (Scanlen).
-We see their lives from two different time periods, firstly in a post Civil War setting, mixed in with flashbacks to their time spent growing up together in Massachusetts.
+In a post-Civil War United States, we meet the March sisters: Jo (Ronan), Meg (Watson), Amy (Pugh) and Beth (Scanlen).
+We see their lives from two different time periods, firstly in a post-Civil War setting, mixed in with flashbacks to their time spent growing up together in Massachusetts.
 Jo is determined to make her own way in the world to pursue a career as a writer, Amy wishes to become an artist, Meg dreams of becoming an actress, and Beth aspires to be a musician.
 They assist their mother (Dern) in any way they can while their father is away fighting in the war.
-Growing up, the sisters spend a lot of their time together, supporting their mother any way they can as their lack of money means that luxuries are extremely hard to come by.
+Growing up, the sisters spend a lot of their time together, supporting their mother in any way they could, as their lack of money meant that luxuries were extremely hard to come by.

 Posted in 2010-2019, Film Review